 Holiday lights by car

 The Way of Lights at the National Shrine of Our Lady of the Snows in Belleville, Illinois, focuses on the biblical story of Christmas.
 Drive through a mile and a half of life-size biblical statues and electro-art displays that include over a million lights.
 The trail takes you on a scriptural Journey to Bethlehem.
 Open nightly from 5 p.m. to 9 p.m.
-Friday, November 16, through Tuesday, January 1, 2019, except closed Thanksgiving, Christmas Eve, Christmas, and New Year’s Day.
+Friday, November 19, through Friday, December 31 for the lights.
+Special events include camel, donkey, and pony rides; carriage rides, community performances, and more.
+All events except lights are closed Thanksgiving, Christmas Eve, and Christmas.
+Check the website for complete event schedule and other details.

-The Du Quoin Annual Holiday Lights Fair turns the Du Quoin State Fairgrounds magical from Thanksgiving through December 30 with over 3 miles of lighted displays.
-In addition, on the first three weekends in December the Expo Hall opens for visits with Santa, food, crafts, entertainment and decorated trees.
-Hours: 5:30 p.m. to 9:30 p.m.
-Exhibition Hall open from 6 p.m. to 9 p.m.
-November 30-December 2, December 7-9, December 14-16
+The Du Quoin Annual Holiday Lights Fair turns the Du Quoin State Fairgrounds magical from Thanksgiving through December 30 with over 3 miles of lighted displays from 5:30 p.m. to 9:30 p.m.

-There is plenty of time during the holiday season to enjoy more than one of the holiday lights displays.
-Why not take a weekend off of shopping and make a getaway weekend of it?
+There’s plenty of time during the holiday season to enjoy more than one of the holiday lights displays.
+Why not take a weekend off from shopping and make a getaway weekend of it?
 Please check the individual web sites for display hours and admission fees.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address below and click Subscribe to be notified whenever I publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm. – Connie